-๐ช๐ท Eritrea visa for Japan citizens
+๐ช๐ท Eritrea visa for Japanese citizens

 Japan passport holders must apply for a visa at a Eritrea consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.